mehanisah/terraform/README.md

 # Proxmox Instance Module

 ## Description
-This module provisions virtual machines (VMs) in Proxmox using the Telmate provider.
+This module provisions virtual machines (VMs) in Proxmox 8 using the Telmate/proxmox 3.0.1-rc4 provider.
 It supports dynamic configuration of CPU, memory, disk, and networking.

 ## How to Provision VM In Development Server